 Safety first, style second

 Style is important, but it's not the most vital thing when you cycle to work.
 You need to be safe above all else.
 So firstly, choose a helmet that fits tightly on your head and if it adds a little style then great.
 But nothing you wear will do more to save your life or protect you from serious injury in the event of an accident.
 So take your time and get it right.
 Next up, ensure all your clothing is bright and reflective and has padding in the right places.
 If you do these basics correctly you will have got the most important part of your cycling outfit right and you will be as safe as you can be when you cycle to work.
+Our goodordering bicycle Pannier bags have reflective tape from them so you definitely be safe.

 Choose your clothing company carefully